highsource/hotelroute/README.md

 In case of errors, public transport connection information **will not be added to many or most of the hotels in your search results**.

-Please consider that at the moment HotelRoute is just a proof-of-concept which pushes the boundaries of existing systems and therefore breaks very often.
+Please consider that at the moment HotelRoute is just a proof-of-concept which pushes the boundaries of existing systems and therefor breaks very often.

 # What it does